MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-05-live-weather-data.md

     ![__________________________________](../../../media/mesh-201/086-api-key-pasted.png)

-    You can ignore the last two lines--we'll we working with those in the next chapter.
+    You can ignore the last two lines--we'll be working with those in the next chapter.

 1. Save and close the JSON file.